Home / OMSAS Application Guide / OMSAS – Toronto Metropolitan University

 Admission Categories

-Prospective students may apply through these admission pathways to address the under-representation of identified equity-deserving groups in medical education and the population representative of Brampton/Peel and surrounding communities.
+Prospective students may apply through these admissions pathways to address the under-representation of identified equity-deserving groups in medical education and the population representative of Brampton/Peel and surrounding communities.
+The pathways are designed to provide an inclusive and supportive process for applicants from these groups.

 1. Indigenous Admissions Pathway